 This section presents Health and Energy contractor results for the Hanford Environmental Radiation Oversight Program.
 The types of samples collected are intended to encompass all of the potential public exposure pathways.
-These samples include air (Section 3.1); groundwater, riverbank seep water, surface water, drinking water, and discharge water (Section 3.2); dosimeters measuring external gamma radiation (Section 3.3); soil and sediment (Section 3.4); food and farm products, fish and wildlife, and vegetation (Section 3.5).
-Each of these sample types is discussed in the sub-sections below.
+These samples include air (Section 3.1); groundwater, riverbank seep water, surface water, and drinking water (Section 3.2); dosimeters measuring external gamma radiation (Section 3.3); soil and sediment (Section 3.4); food and farm products, fish and wildlife, and vegetation (Section 3.5).

+The sub-sections which follow discuss each of these sample types.
 Note that the figures for each sub-section are located at the end of the sub-section.